-- 1. Use must be in support of education and research consistent with Red Clay Consolidated School District policies and curriculum standards. - 2.
+- 1. Use must be in support of education consistent with Red Clay Consolidated School District policies and curriculum standards. - 2.
 District network is not for private or commercial business use, political, or religious purposes. - 3.
 Any use of the district network for illegal activity is prohibited. - 4.
 Use of the district network to access obscene or pornographic material is prohibited. - 5.
-Sending material likely to be offensive or objectionable is prohibited. - 6.
-Destruction or vandalism of technology equipment is prohibited. - 7.
-Unauthorized installation of copyrighted software or files for use on district computers is prohibited.
+Downloading, displaying, posting, or distributing vulgar, offensive material or images is prohibited. - Destruction or vandalism of technology equipment is prohibited.

-- 8. No commercial/shareware/freeware software of any kind shall be installed or downloaded to any Red Clay Consolidated School District computer unless first approved by the District Manager of Technology. - 9.
+- 7. Unauthorized installation of copyrighted software or files for use on district computers is prohibited. - No commercial/shareware/freeware software of any kind shall be installed or downloaded to any Red Clay Consolidated School District computer unless first approved by the District's Director of Information Technology . - 9.
 Email cannot be used for private or commercial offerings of products or services for sale or to solicit products or services. - 10.
 Email cannot be used for political or religious purposes. - 11.
-Network storage areas may be treated like school lockers.
+Network/Cloud storage areas may be treated like school lockers.
 Network administrators may review files and communications to maintain system integrity and ensure that users are using the system responsibly.
 Users should not expect that files stored on district computers will be private.